tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

       [Rest of handshake]
 ~~~~
-{: #dtls-cookie-exchange title="DTLS Exchange with HelloRetryRequest containing the Cookie Extension"}
+{: #dtls-cookie-exchange title="DTLS exchange with HelloRetryRequest containing the \"cookie\" extension"}

 The cookie extension is defined in Section 4.2.2 of {{I-D.ietf-tls-tls13}}.
 When sending the
 initial ClientHello, the client does not have a cookie yet.
 In this case,